 Dinner in a famous traditional Armenian restaurant in downtown Yerevan.

 Pub-crawl and overnight in Yerevan.

 Sunday 6th May

-Visit the cascades waterfall art installation as well as the opera house, parliament, and soviet memorabilia bazaar.
+Visit the cascades waterfall art installation as well as the opera house and parliament

 Free afternoon for last minute shopping or some rest.